 Come to think of it, should it not be spelled as “concent” then?

 Aircon, pronounced as “eakon”, refers to an air conditioner in Japan.
-It is unusual for Japanese to use the term “air conditioner” in everyday living, although some use “AC” (pronounced “ei-shi”) which is its abbreviated form.
-The rule of thumb for wasei-eigo and all English borrowing is ‘the shorter, the better’.
+It is unusual for Japanese to use the full phrase “air conditioner” in everyday life, although some use “AC” (pronounced “ei-shi”) which is its abbreviated form.
+The rule of thumb for wasei-eigo and all English borrowing in Japan is ‘the shorter, the better’.

 Some also use the word “cooler” (kura).
 In English though, “cooler” refers to something like a portable refrigerator that keeps your food or beverage cool whenever you are camping or going on a picnic.
 These differences in meaning often lead to confusion, but also amusement.